andriustheviking/unreal-notes/unreal-objects.md

 - Base class sufficient for Single Player

-- Sets player pawn class
+- Sets player spawn class for a level

 - Can override per-level in World Settings, or for entire game in Project Settings